szepeviktor/Watcher/README.md

 It's written in Python, making it easier to hack.

+This fork is a rewritting of the code using python-daemon implementation of [PEP3143](http://legacy.python.org/dev/peps/pep-3143/)

 ## Requirements

-You need Python 2.7 and the [pyinotify](http://github.com/seb-m/pyinotify) library.
+You need Python 2.7 and the following modules that can be installed with `pip`:

-In Ubuntu (and Debian) you can install these with:
+*pyinotify
+*python-daemon
+*lockfile

+To install `pip` on Ubuntu:

-    sudo apt-get install python python-pyinotify
+    sudo apt-get install pip

+To install the modules:

+    sudo pip install python-daemon lockfile pyinotify

 ## Configuration